By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-— Clears all current trip information except for name
+clear— Clears all current trip information except for name

 3.1.1.
 Current Implementation